 We now need to get the info back to our Mac—a notifications app like Pushbullet is perfect for that.
 Add another step to your Zap, select the Pushbullet app, then fill in the note with all the detail Zapier just found about your contact.

-Test and turn on your Zap, and whenever you enter an email in your Alfred Zapier workflow, Zapier will send you a push notification through Pushbullet with the details.
+Test your Zap to be sure everything is working correctly.
+If it is, you're ready to begin using it.
+Then, whenever you enter an email in your Alfred Zapier workflow, Zapier will send you a push notification through Pushbullet with the details.
 Tap the notification to copy all the details and use them in your work—without having to ever open your CRM and search for customer data again.

 Challenge: Want to do even more?
 Try making a Zap that finds a contact's name from their email, uses it to fill out a WebMerge document template, saves the completed file, and notifies you when you're done.
 Now, what workflows do you need to do often that could be automated this way?